 Kamloops, BC V2C 2A1

 Community Services Office (1303 Mission Flats Road) or City Hall (7 Victoria St West) during regular business hours.
+Please note our office is closed from 12:00–1:00 pm.

 To file a dispute, you need to fill out a dispute form at the Community Services Office located at 1303 Mission Flats Road.
 Please bring the following: